What Problem Does This Solve?

 Three approaches to onboard a user exist:

 - Tutorial: walks the user through key features of the app before the user gets to use it.
-This is often called “tour” or “joyriding” and typically the least preferred method of onboarding since it
+This is often called “tour” or “joyriding” and typically the least preferred method of onboarding.

 - Hands-on: asks user to perform a task or use pre-fabricated content to experiment with the features of the app.
 This is common for apps that require users to create or curate content and helps to remove the fear to make mistakes and get them engaged.